jinscript/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image3]

 Color threshold:
-I converted the image to HLS space.
-Then I applied threshold on the S channel.
+I converted the image to HLS space, LUV space and LAB space.
+Then I applied threshold on the S, L, B channels, correspondingly.
 The code for this step is contained in the Color Threshold section of the IPython notebook.

 ![alt text][image4]